bassosimone/bloom/README.md

 It remains to be investigated if we can trust `mingw-w64` to do that.

 Searching for [msvcrt.dll](https://sourceforge.net/p/mingw-w64/wiki2/search/?q=msvcrt.dll)
-in the mingw-w64 wiki did not yield anything immediately looking as a follow up.
+in the mingw-w64 wiki did not yield anything immediately related to the topic.